 A balanced and happier workforce

-It's well-acknowledged that work-life balance is important.
+It's well-known that work-life balance is important.
 Employees who are able to enjoy a balanced lifestyle create an engaged, happy and positive workforce.

 Holiday, or annual leave, plays a huge part in providing employees with the ability to enjoy quality time doing what they enjoy the most.
 Holiday Trading gives employees more control of their annual leave and the opportunity to create a work-life balance that suits them and their personal circumstances.